 - Use video chat to stay connected, rather than talking in person.

-- Wipe down all surfaces the person touches using bleach or alcohol wipes.
+- Wipe down all surfaces the person touches using bleach or disinfectant wipes.

 - Wash the hands frequently.